Softheon/foundry/docs/administration-guide/06-collections.md

 ### Archiving collections
 Users with curate permission for a collection can archive collections.
 Click the edit icon in the top-right of the collection screen and select `Archive this collection` to archive it.
 This will also archive all questions, dashboards, pulses, and all other sub-collections and their contents.
 Importantly, this will also remove any archived questions from all dashboards and Pulses that use them.

-**Note:** the "Our analytics" collection and personal collections can't be archived.
+**Note:** the "Analytics" collection and personal collections can't be archived.

 You can always *unarchive* things by clicking on the More menu from a collection and selecting `View the archive`, then clicking the un-archive button next to an archived item.
 Questions within archived collections are not individually listed in the archive, so if you want to unarchive a specific question from an archived collection, you have to unarchive that whole collection.